auneselva/auneselva/README.md

 - 👋 Hi, I’m @auneselva
-- 👀 I’m working in CGI/gamedev
+- 💼 I work as an Unreal Engine Tools Developer in CGI
-- 🌱 I specialize in C++/Unreal
+- 🖥️ I specialize in C++/Unreal.
+Working background in Unity/C# as well.
+- 🗺️ Living in Poland

 <!---
 auneselva/auneselva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.